Armen-Martirosyan3000/EcommerceFrontend/README.md

  * Styled-components
  * UI Material
  * Stripe payments
- * Nodemailer
  <div>
-The project consists of a home page, from which an opportunity is created for the user to log in and register.
+The project consists of a home page, from where there a user can log in and register.
 The site allows you to get to know the products by category and buy online through the stripe system
  </div>

 ## Features